7 Calming and Fun Mindfulness Activities for Kids

 4. Kid-Friendly Yoga: Ages 5+

 Yoga isn’t for everyone, but if you do enjoy your share of down dog, it’s a great activity to get your child involved in too.
 Yoga teaches kids focus and self-awareness and encourages them to relax and breathe.
 If you’re unsure of where to start, check out these fantastic illustrations of kids’ yoga poses from lifehack.org.

 Getting kids to settle their bodies and relax can be tricky, especially when they’re upset.
 Guided meditations allow kids to visualize a calm and safe space, and tune into multiple senses at once.
 Doing so, helps their bodies to slow down and enter a more mindful and controlled state of being.

 There are plenty of guided meditations out there but most of them aren’t age-appropriate for children; another great reason to try out Moshi.
 Moshi’s meditations are all set in a magical world of mesmerizing characters called Moshlings.
 From Peekaboo’s Relaxing Roots to Waldo’s Wondrous Washing Machine, the content is specifically designed to hold your little one’s (little) attention span.

 Place a blindfold over your child’s eyes and have them put a small bite of food in their mouth, like a piece of chocolate or pineapple.
 Ask them to describe exactly how the food feels and tastes.

 This exercise helps them build their descriptive skills and teaches them how to focus on one thing at a time.
 You’re sure to bring out some funny reactions, too, so make sure you have your camera ready.

 7. Soothing Art Sessions: Ages 1+

-To learn more about mindfulness for kids, check out our guide on how to get started, where we cover the benefits of starting mindfulness at a young age, how to get started, and a few other mindfulness activities to try with your little one.
+To learn more about mindfulness for kids, check out our guide on how to get started.
+Here we cover the benefits of starting mindfulness at a young age, how to get started, and a few other fun mindfulness activities to try with your kids.